cou929/stability-sdk-ruby/README.md

     $ gem install stability_sdk

 ## Usage

-First you need to create a [DreamStudio](https://beta.dreamstudio.ai/home)'s account and get an API Key of it.
+First, you need to create a [DreamStudio](https://beta.dreamstudio.ai/home)'s account and get an API Key of it.

 - Access [DreamStudio](https://beta.dreamstudio.ai/dream) and create an account if you have not had it
 - Go to the [membership page](https://beta.dreamstudio.ai/membership)